Imagine that everyone around you suddenly started speaking in Japanese.

 The sooner you start listening to these podcasts, the sooner you can get yourself on the fast track to Japanese fluency.

 Not only will you find grammar lessons and YouTube language learning videos here, you’ll also find authentic Japanese videos that natives actually watch on the daily.
+Plus, each video comes with expertly vetted subtitles, flashcards with audio and personalized quizzes.

 All in all, between your podcasts and FluentU content, you’re sure to find yourself accelerating towards Japanese fluency faster than ever.